 A Queens Child Custody attorney provides legal expertise when you’re in a battle for the most important gift you’ve ever received -your children.
 Spodek Law Group specializes in child custody cases, helping their clients and their children achieve the best results during the court hearing.
 This law firm divulges all the details of the matter, working in the best interest of the children and you, the client.
 Spodek Law Group works diligently to see that the case is handled fairly and justly.

 Many emotions surround a child custody case, whether you’re fighting to regain custody of the children you lost, against a spouse during a divorce, or another matter involving custody.
 A lawyer understands that it is an emotionally trying time and assists you in many ways.

 – As legal experts, lawyers ensure that their clients are handling the matter in the proper way so there are no technicalities or other issues affecting the case

 – Isn’t afraid to go against another lawyer, sometimes aggressively, if needed

 These benefits are just a handful of the many you enjoy with an experienced child custody lawyer representing your case.
 No matter your relationship to the child, Spodek Law Group works with you during a child custody case.
 When there is a lawyer standing by you in court, there is a confidence that you gain you wouldn’t otherwise have.
 You have peace of mind and assurance that the case will go the way that it should.
 You are confident that your lawyer has your back, and there isn’t a better feeling in the world, especially when it is a child custody case.

 Here are a few child custody facts important to know.

 – A judge can award sole custody, physical custody, temporary custody, or join custody in a child custody case.
-The factors listed below are some of the factors that a family judge uses to determine which type of custody is in a case.
+The factors listed below are some of the factors that a family judge uses to determine which type of custody is best in a case.

 – Most judges favor a child being with his or her other.
 If you are a father seeking custody of yur children, it is even more important that a lawyer represent you in court